zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

 * The zbus VDED delivery sequence has changed.
 Check the :ref:`documentation<zbus delivery sequence>` to verify if it will affect your code.

+* On NXP boards with LPC DMA, the DMA controller node used to have its ``dma-channels`` property set in the board DTS as a way to configure the amount of structures the driver will allocate.
+  This did not match the zephyr dma-controller binding, so this property is now fixed and set in the SOC devicetree definition.
+Downstream boards should not override this property and instead use the new driver Kconfig :kconfig:option:`CONFIG_DMA_MCUX_LPC_NUMBER_OF_CHANNELS_ALLOCATED`.

 Recommended Changes
 *******************